 - Explore a wider range of corresponding DEI-related data floating just beneath the surface.

-- Implement more nuanced DEI strategies and goals.
+- Implement more nuanced strategies and goals based on a wider range of critical DEI data.

 Strengthening DEI Data Collection